Pandora (singer)

-Anneli Magnusson (born 20 June 1970 in Västerås), known by her stage names Pandora and United DJs vs. Pandora, is a Swedish Eurodance singer.
-She was most popular during the mid-1990s in the Nordic countries and in Asia and Australia in the end of 1990s to mid-2000s.
+Anneli Magnusson, known by her stage names Pandora and United DJs vs. Pandora, is a Swedish Eurodance singer.

 Musical career

 Magnusson grew up with her family outside of Västerås.
 She learned to play the guitar at an early age.
 In her teenage years, Magnusson started performing on stage, playing acoustic versions of songs and she could also be seen with different bands, mostly singing rock covers.
 She was accepted into the musical college Carlforsska, and it was here where she met Henrik Andersson, Martin Ankelius and Peka P. known as Hit Vision.
 Hit Vision were looking for 'a girl with an attitude in her voice, someone who could sing their melodic dance music'.
 In 1993, Magnusson and Hit Vision moved to Stockholm and signed with Virgin Records.
 In October 1993, her debut single "Trust Me" was released under the artist name Pandora.
 "Trust Me" became the best-selling local single of the year and went gold.
 Her debut studio album One of a Kind, was released in November 1993, bringing the singer further fame and achieving gold status in both Sweden and Finland and making Pandora the best-selling dance act in Scandinavia (Fennoscandia).
 "Come On And Do It" was released in December 1993 and also peaked in the top 5 in Finland and Sweden.

 In February 1995, Pandora's second album Tell the World was released.
 In Scandinavia sales of the album again exceeded the 100,000 mark.
 In addition, Japanese audiences turned out to be very enthusiastic about Pandora.
 Tell the World selling more than 1 million albums in Asia alone.

 Pandora's third album Changes was released in December 1996.
 It was Pandora's debut release with her new record company Universal Music.
 Sticking to the motto "never change a winning team", Pandora once again collaborated with her creative trio of Ankelius/Andersson/Johansson.
 Pandora toured through Scandinavia in the spring and summer of 1997 and did her first 2-week live tour through the main cities of Japan.
 In December 1997, This Could Be Heaven was released.
 The album went platinum in Japan within six weeks.
 Pandora had written three of the songs herself on this album.
 In 1998, Pandora released "Spirit to Win" which was the official track of the 1998 Winter Olympics in Nagano, Japan.
 In February 1999, Pandora released Breathe and a similar album released as Blue in Australia.
 No Regrets, was recorded between August and November 1999 and was released in end of 1999.
 It included the track "On a Night Like This".